From the NFL Draft to Setting Broken Bones: the Doctor Is Still In

 “In these unprecedented times, everyone must make changes and sacrifices to stay safe and healthy,” says Michigan Medicine orthopaedic surgeon Asheesh Bedi, M.D.
 “The NFL draft is one high profile example of how our culture, traditions and daily actions are pivoting in response to the COVID-19 threat.”

-Bedi is a team orthopaedic physician and medical director for the Detroit Lions, the chief of sports medicine and director of the Michigan Center for Athletic Medicine and Performance (MCHAMP) at Michigan Medicine.
-This is his seventh NFL draft with the Lions.
+Bedi was the former team orthopaedic physician and medical director for the Detroit Lions, the chief of sports medicine and director of the Michigan Center for Athletic Medicine and Performance (MCHAMP) at Michigan Medicine.
 He is also head orthopaedic team physician for the University of Michigan athletic department.

 “This year, nearly every aspect of the draft is different, both in front of the cameras and behind the scenes,” says Dave Granito, head athletic trainer for the Lions, “including how teams like the Lions access and use information from our medical experts about the health and conditioning status of potential draft picks.”